Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 * Provides abstraction between JDBC and the rest of the code
 * Can be just abstraction or a true object
 * Most use data transfer objects(DTOs) with data access objects(DAOs)/abstract
-* Provides a clear seperation of concerns in code
+* Provides a clear separation of concerns in code

 -